 The stadium experienced a major facelift prior to the 2010 season with the installation of more seating and the five-story Williams Stadium Tower.
 The seating capacity expanded to 19,200, while the Tower provided Liberty Athletics with 18 luxury suites, a full media center and expanded concessions and restrooms for the West side of the stadium.
 A new AstroTurf playing surface was also installed for an improved playing experienced for Liberty’s football players.

-In preparation for Liberty’s first season of competition at the FBS level, the stadium will once again be transformed prior to the start of the 2018 season.
-The latest expansion project will bring the seating capacity up to 25,000 with a new upper deck coming to the East side of the facility, plus more concessions and restrooms to service the student body seating area of the stadium.
+In preparation for Liberty’s first season of competition at the FBS level, the stadium once again transformed prior to the start of the 2018 season.
+The latest expansion project brought the seating capacity up to 25,000 with a new upper deck coming to the East side of the facility, plus added more concessions and restrooms to service the student body seating area of the stadium.

-Fans will also see a new scoreboard, more food options, road improvements and new bus loading and unloading areas to improve road and foot traffic.
-The plans also include for new data handling facilities to improve cell phone performance at the games, camera platforms, and a new gateway entrance feature.
+Fans also saw a new scoreboard, more food options, road improvements and new bus loading and unloading areas to improve road and foot traffic.
+The expansion plan also included for new data handling facilities to improve cell phone performance at the games, camera platforms, and a new gateway entrance feature.

 During Liberty’s three decades of competition at the FCS level, Williams Stadium became one of the most feared on-site facilities in the country.
 Liberty annually ranked inside the Top 10 in the country in home attendance, helping the Flames capture eight conference titles.